Skip to main content

 }

-Getting and filtering read models data at code level
+Getting, filtering and projecting read models data at code level

 Booster allows you to get your read models data in your commands handlers and event handlers using the Booster.readModel method.